Sandusky County Court Records

 Phone: (419) 332-2613

 For broader criminal justice data, the Ohio Office of Criminal Justice Services provides statewide criminal records, data, and statistics.
-Individual police departments operating within the county may also provide arrest information upon direct request, subject to applicable exemptions under ORC 149.43.
+Individual police departments within the county may also share arrest information on direct request, subject to the exemptions under ORC 149.43.

 Sandusky County Civil Court Records

-Civil litigation in Sandusky County is divided by monetary threshold.
-The General Division of the Sandusky County Court of Common Pleas has jurisdiction over civil cases where the amount in controversy exceeds $15,000, including tort claims, class action lawsuits, breach-of-contract disputes, real property conflicts, landlord/tenant disputes, and complaints against the state.
-Civil matters involving $15,000 or less are heard by the county courts in Clyde and Woodville and by the municipal courts in Fremont and Bellevue.
-Small claims cases involving $3,000 or less fall under county court jurisdiction.
+Civil cases in Sandusky County are sorted by how much money is at stake.
+The General Division of the Sandusky County Court of Common Pleas takes civil cases where the amount in dispute tops $15,000, including tort claims, class action lawsuits, breach-of-contract disputes, real property conflicts, landlord/tenant disputes, and complaints against the state.
+Civil matters of $15,000 or less go to the county courts in Clyde and Woodville and the municipal courts in Fremont and Bellevue.
+Small claims cases of $3,000 or less fall to the county courts.

 Searching Civil Court Records

-1. Visit the Clerk of Courts record search and enter a party name or case number to find Common Pleas civil case records.
+1. Go to the Clerk of Courts record search and enter a party name or case number to find Common Pleas civil case records.

 2. For civil cases at Fremont Municipal Court, use the Fremont Municipal Court record search and select the civil/small claims filter.